 > “We Honor Veterans” Volunteers

-Our veteran volunteers are those who have served in the military and help our team to honor our patients who have served in the military.
+Our Veteran volunteers are those who have served in the military and help our team to honor our patients who have served in the military.
+Veteran volunteers can also provide companionship to our patients who are also Veterans.